Nicerice96/JustInvest/README.md

 - `datetime` for time-related operations

 ### Installation 🔨
-To install the necessary dependencies, run the following command in your terminal:
+To install the necessary dependencies, run the following command in your terminal (this was not necessary on the VM for some reason):
 ```bash
 pip install bcrypt
 ```